Yoshiki1996/BLE-Presence-Detection/README.md

    Stores the present date, time and mac and presence string upon scan real-time.
 It dynamically retrieves the BLE device every call, hence detects whether a new BLE device is present, or if a pre-existing device disappears.

+Note: From experiment it seems the maximum presence detection is within 15-20 [meters].
+Enough to detect
+      any BLE device in a single room.